 5. Insulation TypesCovers the conventional types of insulation and other simple ways to prevent heat losses from a property.

 6. Heat Pump SizingHeat pump sizing can sometimes be a bit of a minefield and getting this right is crucial for the performance and efficiency of a system.
 Manufacturer’s rated capacities are not all they seem and can sometimes be misleading.
 Here we show you how to understand heat pump capacity data and how to use it to correctly specify a heat pump.
 We go into detail about heating demand vs heat pump capacity, bivalent points and supplementary heating.

 What You Get

 Access to unlimited support from other engineers for each phase of the course in our support groups.
-Other engineers, system designers, policy makers, and enthusiasts are also pushed to use the groups providing a wider perspective from lots of different backgrounds.
+Other engineers, system designers, policy makers, and enthusiasts are also pushed to use the groups, providing a wider perspective from lots of different backgrounds.

-License to use the Heat Geek branding to promote your business.
+Licence to use the Heat Geek branding to promote your business.
 As the brand becomes more recognised by consumers (our current focus), this will become a symbol of quality.

 If you need support during this course, please use the Facebook Group.